When it comes to the best things to do in Puerto Rico, no one knows better than the people who live there.

 Don't miss out on local advice.
 Puerto Ricans suggest grabbing breakfast or a late afternoon snack here.

 The Rincon Beer Company has live music on Thursday nights!

 No Puerto Rican adventure is complete without a day spent visiting Old San Juan.

-Beautiful and historical, Old San Juan is packed with some of Puerto Rico’s coolest tourist attractions like El Morro and San Felipe, as well as tons of hidden gems.
+Beautiful and historical, Old San Juan is packed with some of Puerto Rico’s coolest tourist attractions like Castillo San Felipe del Morro, Puerto Rico's iconic fort.